-The functions used for interrupt control are summarized in Table 13-8.
+The functions used for interrupt control are summarized in Table 14-8.

-Function Purpose vmeio_intr_alloc() Allocate an interrupt object, and optionally allocate a vector number. vmeio_intr_vector_get() Retrieve the vector number specified to, or allocated by vmeio_intr_alloc() . vmeio_intr_connect() Establish an interrupt handler and enable interrupts. vmeio_intr_disconnect() Block interrupts so that the handler is no longer called. vmeio_intr_free() Release an interrupt object.
+Table 14-8 Functions to Function Purpose vmeio_intr_alloc() Allocate an interrupt object, and optionally allocated a vector number. vmeio_intr_vector_get() Retrieve the vector number specified to, or allocated by vmeio_intr_alloc() , vmeio_intr_connect() Establish an interrupt handler and enable interrupts. vmeio_intr_disconnect() Block interrupts so that the handler is no longer called. vmeio_intr_free() Release an interrupt object.

-Table 13-8 Functions for Interrupt Control
+Table 14-8 Functions for Interrupt Control